css-modules/css-modules/INTERCHANGE_FORMAT.md

 - It must be at the top level, but can be anywhere in the file.
 - If there is more than one in a file, the keys and values are combined and exported together.
 - If a particular `exportedKey` is duplicated, the last (in source order) takes precedence.
-- Exported values may contain any character valid for CSS declaration values.
+- An `exportedValue` may contain any character valid for CSS declaration values (including spaces).
-- Exported values do not need to be quoted, they are treated as a literal string anyway.
+- An `exportedValue` does not need to be quoted, it is already treated as a literal string.

 The following are desirable for output readability, but not enforced: